anttiviljami/product-engineer-manifesto/README.md

 - **Using the product ourselves** over relying on others to test our software
 - **Strategic thinking** and understanding the market and context you're operating in

+## Philosophy

+Read the accompanying post [What is a Product Engineer? by @anttiviljami](https://dev.to/epilot/what-is-a-product-engineer-1kpg) for an expanded view on the thinking behind the above manifesto.

 ## Signatures

 [![GitHub Repo stars](https://img.shields.io/github/stars/anttiviljami/product-engineer-manifesto?style=social)](https://github.com/anttiviljami/product-engineer-manifesto/stargazers)